 So Light and the leadership team set their sights on improving the franchise’s overall capacity—the key to which would be establishing a leadership team that could handle the growth in production that would be required to do so.
 Their business strategy required a strong people strategy, so Light set out to define one.

 Charged with increasing capacity and creating a leadership team to lead the charge, Light turned to other franchisees in the Chick-fil-A network to better understand how they’d been able to increase capacity.
 During a visit to the West Palm Beach franchise, the owner introduced him to The Predictive Index®.

-The owner explained that they leveraged PI to interview and hire people who would be ideal behavioral fits.
+The owner explained that they leveraged the PI Hire solution to interview and hire people who would be ideal behavioral fits.

-Most importantly, they also leveraged PI to identify leaders that already existed within their restaurants and to make sure they had their talent in roles where they’d be most productive, leading to stronger employee performance.
+Most importantly, they also leveraged the PI Inspire solution to identify leaders that already existed within their restaurants and to make sure they had their talent in roles where they’d be most productive, leading to stronger employee performance.

 Inherently, Light knew that in order to increase capacity and maximize business results, the leadership team needed to focus on developing a strategy that optimized their people.
 As he put it, “Capacity is not driven by facilities; capacity is driven by people.”

 Step one of designing Chick-fil-A’s people strategy was to collect the critical people data needed to conduct a leadership gap analysis leveraging the PI Behavioral Assessment™.
 Light described the findings of the analysis this way: “We found that we had operational teams of 12 or 14 people at each restaurant, and only half of them were successful.
 We couldn’t figure out why until we got PI.
 We realized that some of these people were great at collaborating with others but not so great at decision making [in a fast-paced environment].”